kgdunn/pid-book/univariate-review/univariate-review.rst

 .. note:: The assumption of independence means the the samples we have in front of us are *randomly* taken from a population.
 If two samples are independent, there is no possible relationship between them.

 We frequently violate this assumption of independence in both engineering work and other data samples.
-Discuss these examples with your classmates:
+Discuss these examples with a colleague:

 - A questionnaire is given to students.
 What happens if students discuss the questionnaire prior to handing it in?